© Kleberpicui | Dreamstime.com

 Neurological diseases that may cause insomnia include Parkinson’s or restless leg syndrome (RLS).
 People who have RLS, for example, typically experience an increase in symptoms during periods of rest or inactivity; this makes sleeping much more difficult.
 Studies show that people suffering from RLS are more likely to suffer from depression, stress, and anxiety.

 Insomnia not only can have an impact on your nights, but on your days as well.
 A chronic lack of sleep causes daytime sleepiness and an increase in anxiety and irritability, and also puts you at risk for drowsy driving and falls at home.

 Some of these conditions can be mistakenly attributed to aging and related medical problems, so if you believe you aren’t getting enough sleep at night, it’s important to see your healthcare provider.
 Your physician may prescribe medication to treat your insomnia.
 Non-benzodiazepine sedative hypnotics such as Ambien, Sonata, Lunesta, and Rozerem are the most popular, according to the University of Maryland Medical Center.
 As with any prescription drug, it’s important to understand any and all possible side effects.

 Beyond Sleep Meds

 Prescription medications may not be necessary to treat your insomnia.
 In certain instances, the solution may lie in lifestyle changes.
-The following six can go a long way in making sure you fall asleep easily and stay asleep throughout the night.
+The following six tips can go a long way in making sure you fall asleep easily and stay asleep throughout the night.